giantswarm/docs/src/content/reference/management-cluster-api/awsconfigs.provider.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>TODO date is deprecated due to LastTransitionTime This can be removed ones the new properties are properly used in all tenant clusters.
+<p>TODO date is deprecated due to LastTransitionTime This can be removed ones the new properties are properly used in all workload clusters.
      <a href="https://github.com/giantswarm/giantswarm/issues/3988">https://github.com/giantswarm/giantswarm/issues/3988</a></p>

 </div>